acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] make character response dto misterious if they are not discovered (since the compendium fetches all of them, we have to avoid the user inspecting the network to get data that they have not discovered yet)
 - [ ] fix that when I hover over a card, it has a small zoom in and the magnifier cursor shows instear of the thick hand
 - [ ] adapt / rethinkg CharacterInstanceCard, this is not including or displaying
       physicalDefense,